Azure/azure-kusto-spark/docs/CHANGELIST.md

   For details, refer to [these](https://docs.microsoft.com/en-us/azure/kusto/query/schema-entities/entity-names#naming-your-entities-to-avoid-collisions-with-kusto-language-keywords) guidelines.

+3. Version beta-04 has problems with timeout that can be solved using KustoSinkOptions.KUSTO_TIMEOUT_LIMIT to specify operations timeout in seconds.

 ### Building for legacy Spark versions:
 Each release is tested with Spark 2.4.
 Using other Spark versions is also possible, but may require some changes in libraries dependencies.